zoedsoupe/BeTheHero/README.md

 The original project is found on the tar archive on this repository, however I made my version of this project.
 First, I wrote in TypeScript because it provides a better understanding of all code, TS code can easily be implemented and refactored.

 I also changed from [express](https://www.npmjs.com/package/express) to [koa](https://www.npmjs.com/package/koa) on the grounds that koa is promise-bases and middleware orientated.
 However I got so many bugs with firebase functions, which only accepts express apps, so I rewrote with express to make funtion deploy.
+I also tried to reproduce this repository: [koa & firebase](https://github.com/tohagan/firebase-typescript-koa-starter) but no success.

 My choice for database was [MongoDB](https://www.mongodb.com/) and I chose [Typegoose](https://www.npmjs.com/package/@typegoose/typegoose) in order to work better with my DB models and properties types.